Evan-Callaghan/Evan-Callaghan/README.md

 - 👋 Hi, I’m @Evan-Callaghan
-- I'm currently learning about neural networks and predictive analytics in sports.
+- I'm currently learning about neural networks and predictive analytics in sports